We buy gold? Get the costumed man off the street.

 Haven’t we seen enough of over-the-top adults dressed in stupid costumes?
+You know the ones, holding a sign that says, “We buy gold.”
 The next time I see a grown man dressed up and acting like a clown, I’ll send my cup of coffee sailing to the wall.

 Granted, that is a bit extreme.
 But so are they when they appear in commercials.